jamesjin63/Gastric-Cancer-Welfare-Loss/README.md

    - `VLW-figure.R`

 ## Notes
-- Some scripts use absolute paths via `setwd()` or direct file references.
-Update those paths if your directory structure differs.
+- Some scripts use absolute paths (via `setwd()` or direct file references).
+Update these paths if your directory structure differs.
-- Map objects used in `VLW-figure.R` must already be loaded in the R session (e.g., via a prior `load()` call).
+- Map objects used in `VLW-figure.R` must be loaded in the R session (e.g., via a prior `load()` call).